{ Intellectual Property: Draft amendment on China’s patent law tabled, higher penalties for violators }

 The draft amendments also put forward harsher penalty for piracy acts.
 Violators would be fined four times their illegal gains or face a fine of up to 200,000 yuan (about 29,200 U.S. dollars) if the have no illegal gains.
 The current figure for the penalty is three times and 50,000 yuan (around 7,300 U.S. dollars) respectively.

-You're currently reading “Intellectual Property: Draft amendment on China’s patent law tabled, higher penalties for violators”, an entry on { design@tive } information design
+One reply on “Intellectual Property: Draft amendment on China’s patent law tabled, higher penalties for violators”